-36 Best Things to Do in Pittsburgh 2021 — Free, Outdoors, With Kids, Art, For Couples, At Night, Day Trips
+36 Best Things to Do in Pittsburgh — Free, Outdoors, With Kids, Art, For Couples, At Night, Day Trips in 2023

 Are you thinking of visiting Pittsburgh soon?
 Pittsburgh is a mid-sized city located in western Pennsylvania.
 Once known for its steel industry origins, Pittsburgh is now home to many technology, education, and healthcare companies.
 In addition to being called “The Steel City,” Pittsburgh is also referred to as “The City of Bridges.”
 With three rivers and 400+ bridges, Pittsburgh’s skyline views are impressive.